mmrosenberg/gen2ntuple/README.md

 * For MC simulation, events that meet the following criteria are excluded and will not appear in these file:
     * SCE corrected neutrino interaction vertex is outside the wire cell fiducial volume
     * The event’s cross-section weight is unknown or infinite

+### potTree variables:

+The potTree (present only in ntuples produced from MC samples) provide information about the number of protons on target (POT) that would produce the full sample contained in the ntuple.
+There is one entry for each merged_dlreco file used to create the ntuple file.
+To get the full POT count, add up all the entries in the tree.

+Variables:

+* __totPOT__: total POT for the file represented by this entry
+* __totGoodPOT__: total good POT for the file represented by this entry

+I am not entirely sure about the distinction between "total POT" and "total good POT," however, the two are always the same in every sample I've looked at.
+In the event that is ever not the case, I would recomment using `totGoodPOT` and ignoring the `totPOT` entries.

 ### EventTree file/event identification variables: